ramaseshan/ramaseshan.github.io/src/content/2016-03-08-thought-to-the-way-i-talk.md

 ---
 layout: post
-title: A few things I do adopt while I talk on stage.
+title: Ideas I adopt when I talk on stage
 modified:
 category: Talks
 description: "Learnings and ways of giving a talk, and what all I use as of now."